Trump ordered to pay $364 million in NY fraud case, barred from real estate industry for 3 years

 Engoron permanently barred Weisselberg and McConney from financially controlling a New York company.
 The pair and Trump are barred from leading a state business for three years.

-The Manhattan Supreme Court justice’s decision, which comes after a court-appointed monitor reported Trump’s businesses were being less than forthcoming while under review, ordered Trump, his convicted chief financial officer Weisselberg, and former company controller McConney barred from the real estate industry for life and locked out the Trump sons for two years.
+The Manhattan Supreme Court justice’s blistering decision, after a court-appointed monitor reported that Trump’s businesses were being less than forthcoming while under review, barred Eric and Don Jr. from leading a New York business for two years.

+“Their complete lack of contrition and remorse borders on pathological.
+They are accused only of inflating asset values to make more money.
+The documents prove this over and over again.
+This is a venial sin, not a mortal sin.
+Defendants did not commit murder or arson.
+They did not rob a bank at gunpoint,” Engoron wrote.

+“Donald Trump is not Bernard Madoff.
+Yet, defendants are incapable of admitting the error of their ways.
+Instead, they adopt a ‘See no evil, hear no evil, speak no evil’ posture that the evidence belies.”

 During the trial, Trump lawyers argued inaccuracies in the yearly statements tallying the value of assets like Mar-a-Lago and his Wall Street skyscraper were accidental and that the paperwork wasn’t under his purview.
 They sought to pin the blame on the company’s outside accountants.